 Check camera white balance

-Although less important when shooting RAW, it is a good idea to make sure that the camera is not set for incorrect white balance setting during the shoot.
-This will serve as additional insurance if you have to quickly extract JPEG images from your RAW files to show the client, or for other technical reasons you switch to JPEG shooting in midstream.
-Your camera will do its best to give you the appropriate white balance which you can modify in post processing.
-For all purpose setting, auto white balance is a safe choice, especially when shooting RAW with a white balance shot as described above.
+Although less important when shooting RAW, it is a good idea to make sure that the camera is not set for an incorrect white balance setting during the shoot.
+This will serve as additional insurance if you have to quickly extract JPEG images from your RAW files to show the client, or for other technical reasons, you switch to JPEG shooting in midstream.
+Your camera will do its best to give you the appropriate white balance which you can modify in postprocessing.
+For an all-purpose setting, auto white balance is a safe choice, especially when shooting RAW with a white balance shot as described above.

 Avoid mixed lighting

 Keeping written information and diagrams, very simple ones that sketch the lighting setup and the lighting ratios will also add considerable value to the collected information and provide additional learning tools when the memory fades and the excitement diminishes days after the event when you are all in front of your computers trying to remember the details of the shoot.
-This information may very well be prepared ahead of time by the model shoot organizers and provided to the photographers for note taking.
-In the studio, the every photographer should develop record keeping habits that can be referred to later on, much later on.
+This information may very well be prepared ahead of time by the model shoot organizers and provided to the photographers for note-taking.
+In the studio, every photographer should develop record-keeping habits that can be referred to later on, much later on.

-There are two schools of thought on post production process of digital images, including the portraits and glamor shots.
+There are two schools of thought on the post-production process of digital images, including portraits and glamor shots.
 One school subscribes to “no further intervention after the shutter is released” and the second advocates “any tool is acceptable to achieve the vision.”
 Your personal position on this spectrum is obviously your choice.
-I will only submit to you that post production, or the work done on the computer is nothing more than another tool in the arsenal of the photographer.
+I will only submit to you that post-production or the work done on the computer is nothing more than another tool in the arsenal of the photographer.
 If it helps you achieve your artistic vision, learn it and use it; if it does not, ignore it.
 This is very much like having a dozen or more filters in your camera bag that you decide to use depending on the circumstances.
-The only point that I will strongly advocate in the use of these tools is one of restraint.
-In the end, the viewer should not be aware of the use of any tools, whether used during the shoot, or post production.
+The only point that I will strongly advocate for the use of these tools is one of restraint.
+In the end, the viewer should not be aware of the use of any tools, whether used during the shoot, or post-production.
 The tool must remain unnoticeable and unobtrusive.

 - The photographer